pbht/solana-dca-websocket-listener/README.md

 4. Build with `cargo build --release`
 5. Run with `./target/release/solana-dca-websocket-listener` to run the script fully optimized

+# CLI Args
+The script defaults to flagging DCAs with SOL and USDC inputs above 5,000 USDC / 50 SOL in value.
+These parameters can be specified using the `--usdc` and `--sol` flags.
+For example, `./target/release/solana-dca-websocket-listener --usdc 10000` would flag all DCAs opened with input amounts of over 50 SOL (the default) or 10,000 USDC.

 # INTERESTING OBSERVATIONS
 ![$1M Fartcoin DCA](assets/fartcoin-1m-dca.png)
 ![$750K Fartcoin DCA](assets/fartcoin-750k-dca.png)